 Language requirements: You need at least intermediate level English to take this class (the teacher will use many visual examples and there will usually be students in the class who speak French and can help you if you don't understand something).

-This is a new course being offered for the first time this semester and is expected to get filled up quickly
+This is one of our most popular class and is expected to get filled up quickly

 - Learn to design environments that drive the storyline and enhance the overall audience experience